BGOOONZ-BLOG/bgoonz-blog2.0-v-5/src/pages/blog/interview-questions-js.md

          and then you forgot to add `done` block to `then` block leads to silent errors.

      3. **Extend ES6 Promises by Bluebird:**
         Bluebird extends the ES6 Promises API to avoid the issue in the second solution.
-This library has a “default” onRejection handler which will print all errors from rejected Promises to stderr.
+This library has a "default" onRejection handler which will print all errors from rejected Promises to stderr.
 After installation, you can process unhandled rejections

          ```javascript
          Promise.onPossiblyUnhandledRejection(function (error) {